-- 1. Like the person in the case history and fear the response of others to your "new" self. - 2.
+- Like the woman in the case history and fear the response of others to your "new" self. - 2.
 That is it is "safer" to think negatively because there is less likelihood of being let down. - 3.
 That you are being arrogant and cheating yourself by being more positive. - 4.
 That you are simply unable to see yourself in a more positive fashion.